Climate-based carrot planting guide for Green Bay, Wisconsin

 Main risk: The most common issue here is not climate but management: uneven growth, delayed planting, or harvesting outside the best quality window.

-How Frost Affects Carrots in Green Bay
+How Frost Affects Planting Dates for Carrots in Green Bay

 Green Bay usually has about 162 frost-free days, with a typical last spring frost around April 30 and a typical first fall frost around October 9.